loloboho/Saturn-Explorer/README.md

 **"Proven over clever.
 Simple over complex.
 Maintainable over optimal."**

 Every system was chosen for reliability and maintainability, not theoretical perfection.
-If I can't explain how to fix it in orbit, it doesn't belong on the ship.
+If I can't fix it in orbit, it doesn't belong on the ship.

 ---